A Beginner’s Guide To Cigars

 – Used in brands such as Padron, Joya de Nicaragua and Perdomo

-– Ranges from mild to full in body
+– Ranges from mellow to full in body

 – Ranges diversely in flavors & strengths depending on factory